11.3 Terms/rights attached to Equity shares:

 NOTE 43: EVENTS OCCURRING AFTER THE BALANCE SHEET DATE

-The Company evaluates events and transactions that occur subsequent to the balance sheet date but prior to approval of the financial statements to determine the necessity for recognition and/or reporting of any of these events and transactions in the standalone financial statements.
+The Company evaluates events and transactions that occur subsequent to the balance sheet date but prior to approval of the financial statements to determine the necessity for recognition and/or reporting of any of these events and transactions in the Standalone financial statements.
+As of 30 April 2026, there are no subsequent events to be recognised or reported that are not already adjusted or disclosed respectively.

 (C) Significant Payment Terms